Atys (Lully): Act 3

-Act IV
+Act 4

 This act is set in the palace of the River Sangar with Atys and Sangaride alone.

 Scene 1 commences immediately with a dialogue between Sangaride and Atys.
 She has interpreted Atys's confusion as love for Cybèle and laments in front of Doris and Idas who interject various duets.
 During Scene 2, King Celenus addresses Sangaride affectionately in "Belle nymphe."
 He realizes that she does not love him and is only doing so to obey her father.
 Atys arrives in Scene 3 and hears the conversation.
 He and Sangaride are left alone in Scene 4 and engaged in a somewhat heated discussion involving rapid alternation between recitative and air styles.
 Atys assures Sangaride that he loves her and they swear to be faithful to each other.
 Sangaride's father approaches at the beginning of Scene 5.
 With his power as the high priest of Cybèle, Atys orders Sangaride's father to cancel the wedding to King Celenus.
 The River of Sangar approves Sangaride's choice in a chorus "Nous approuvons votre choix," followed by "Que l'on chante."
 A jubilant dance suite and choral numbers conclude the act.

-Act V
+Act 5

 The final act takes place in the pleasant gardens.

 King Celenus finds out that the wedding plans have been cancelled and he confronts Cybèle in a lengthy recitative dialogue in Scene 1.
 Cybèle is not happy about the situation either.
 Because Atys has deceived the gods, Cybèle resolves to punish both him and Sangaride.
 As Atys and Sangaride enter in Scene 2, Cybèle and Celanus begin scolding them with a duet: "Venez vous livrer au supplice" that effectively becomes a dialogue in which the two pairs sing in opposition alternating recitative and air delivery styles.
-For punishment, Cybèle blinds Atys with a magical spell.
+For punishment, Cybèle summons the fury Alecton to put Atys under a magical spell.
 Scene 3 opens with a furious instrumental prelude, followed by a dialogue ("Ciel!
 Quelle vapeur m'environne!") between Atys and Sangaride.
-A chorus concludes the scene with "Atys, Atys, lui-même."
-In Scene 4, Atys plans to commit suicide as a result of the tragic loss of his vision.
+Atys mistakes Cybèle for Sangaride and Sangaride for a monster and chases Sangaride into the wings.
+The Phrygian chorus sings "Atys, Atys, lui-même fait perir ce qu'il l'aime.
+[Atys, Atys himself is slaying the one he loves.]"
+Celenus enters from the wings and reports the death of Sangaride.
+In Scene 4, Cybèle removes the spell, informs Atys of his crime and shows him the dead Sangaride.
 Again the chorus finishes with "Atys, Atys, lui-même."
-To prevent his suicide, Cybèle intervenes in Scene 5 and transforms him into a tree.
-In the remaining portion of the opera (Scenes 6–7), Cybèle is left to celebrate her vengeance, yet lament the love she has lost.
+In Scene 5 Cybèle with Mélisse regrets her punishment of Atys.
+In scene 6 Idas enters carrying Atys, who has stabbed himself.
+Cybèle intervenes and transforms Atys into a tree, the pine, beloved by the goddess.
+The final scene is a divertissement of mourning; "the gentle weeping of the nymphs is juxtaposed with the frenzy of the Corybantes."